hph/drake/README.md

 generated on any computer.
 All you need to remember is a single master password, which you will use for every website; and something that identifies the account, such as the website itself or an email address.
-Execute `drake` to generate a simple password or `drake -h` for a full list of options.
+Execute `drake` to generate a password or `drake -h` for a full list of options.

 ---